View the full prospectus in PDF

 This report provides clients with an up-to-date appraisal of the ETS CO2 markets, including:

-In an approach similar to the fundamental analysis used to assess the EU ETS, quarterly assessments of the emerging California CO2 cap-and-trade market analyze the most recent trends in the economy, activity/emissions in the different covered sectors/industries, fuel use, linkage with other markets, offset supply and policy and related fundamental factors.
+In an approach similar to the fundamental analysis used to assess the EU ETS, quarterly assessments of the emerging California CO2 cap-and-trade market analyze the most recent trends in the economy, activity/emissions in the different covered sectors/industries, fuel use, linkage with other markets (such as Quebec's cap and trade), offset supply and policy and related fundamental factors.
 Analysis includes more detailed assessments of the latest regulatory and legal developments impacting implementation.
 While commenting on current market prices, PIRA provides forecasts of allowance prices, given the expected balances, highlighting market opportunities and risks through the different phases of the program.

-While the U.S. has not signed Kyoto and Canada's commitment is uncertain, they are seeing continued domestic and regional developments in regulating GHG.
-Northeastern U.S. states have taken steps to implement a cap on power sector CO2 emissions through the RGGI program/market, while California's cap-and-trade program is slated to begin in 2013 with the expectation that it will be linked with a similar program in Quebec.
+Committed to aggressive GHG reduction targets by the Copenhagen Accord, both the U.S. and Canada are seeing continued domestic and regional developments in regulating GHG emissions.
 On a U.S. federal level, regulatory options for national programs are being developed and discussed with the EPA taking the lead — and the choices made can have serious implications for market players.
 Stationary-source emissions limits are already in effect through new source permitting requirements, and new emissions performance standards have been proposed.
 While federal Canadian GHG reduction efforts have been progressing slowly, with programs seeing starts and stops, there has also been significant policy activity on the provincial level.
 Western Canada's status as a major energy producer places further challenges to emissions-reduction efforts.
-PIRA is also tracking the development of emissions offsets (and associated market) as a compliance tool — which is critical for the California market and may be necessary to reach national emissions-reduction targets.
-The North American GHG Quarterly Update reviews the policy processes and offers timely assessments of the latest developments.
+The comprehensive North American GHG Quarterly Update reviews the policy processes and offers timely assessments of the latest developments.
 It also looks at the latest emissions trends across sectors, helping inform, prepare and shape industry responses to potential new markets and regulations.

 The GHG Special Reports, focusing on specific relevant greenhouse emissions-related issues, provide more depth on particular longer-term regional policies, trends in the relevant markets, or the development of prospective technologies for GHG reduction.